learn-co-curriculum/phrg-activerecord-associations-review/README.md

 with `has_one` or `has_many`, respectively.

 Many-to-many relationships require a join table, with a foreign key for both models.

-Simple many-to-many relationships are declared with `has_and_belongs_to_many`, while complex many-to-many relationships that require access to the join model itself are declared with `has_many :through`.
+These are joined using `has_many :through`.

 You can see the entire [list of class methods][api_associations_class_methods] in the Rails API docs.